RTÉ 2fm: Logos

 In January 2016, a new logo was revealed which replaced the old one that had been in use for seven years.

 Digital sister stations

-The launch of digital radio into Ireland has allowed RTÉ to expand their music radio operation.
-Whereas 2fm has to play a mix of genres of pop, the digital stations can play a wider range of music and focus more tightly on a particular format.
-RTÉ operates three music-led digital stations, which could be described as sister stations to 2fm: RTÉ 2XM, a station playing new and alternative music; RTÉ Gold, a station playing popular music from before 1990; and RTÉ Pulse, a station playing dance and electronic music.
+From 2007 until 2025, RTÉ operated multiple music-led digital stations, which could be described as sister stations to 2fm: RTÉ 2XM, a station playing new and alternative music; RTÉ Gold, a station playing popular music from before 1990; and RTÉ Pulse, a station playing dance and electronic music.
+There was also a non-presented chill out music service, RTÉ Chill, which shares a broadcast slot with children station RTÉ Junior.

-There is also a chill out music service, RTÉ Chill, which shares a broadcast slot with children station RTÉ Junior.
+As of 2026, only RTÉ Gold remains, with the other services closing on December 31st 2025 for cost-cutting reasons.